This is a two-hour workshop for families.

 Get an introduction to the world of physical computing.
 Use code to control electronic components such as lights and buzzers.
 Fun, fast and accessible, this workshop focuses on Arduino, an open-source microcontroller language, to bring the components to life.
 Learn how to code in this language using the ThinkerShield and a standard Arduino board.

-Family workshops are designed to create conversations between parents and young learners in shared environment.
+Family workshops are designed to create conversations between parents and young learners in a shared environment.
 It creates a platform for learning to continue at home.
 Because of this each child attending must have an accompanying adult and each person attending must have a valid ticket.
 If you are looking for a workshop just for your child please look at our “Jump Into” series of workshops also available on weekends.

 Where can we download Arduino at home?